Biological control of oxeye daisy

 The next step is to study these species in depth to assess their suitability for introduction to North America or Australia.
 We are looking for species that are both specific and damaging to the target weed, but not to non-target species.

-The two weevils D. stolidum and C. trisulcatus and the fly T. neesii were rejected because they proved not specific enough for introduction in North America.
+The weevil D. stolidum and the fly T. neesii were rejected because they proved not specific enough for introduction in North America.
 However, C. trisulcatus may still be a suitable biological control for Australia where the attacked Shasta daisy (Leucanthemum × superbum) is less common.

-Tests with the root-mining tortricid moth D. aeratana proved to very promising.
+Tests with the root-mining tortricid moth D. aeratana proved to be very promising.
 From laboratory tests, we found that its fundamental larval host range (the plant species the larvae can develop on) is mainly restricted to the genus Leucanthemum.
-In outdoor experiments in Switzerland, where we gave moths a choice of test plant species and oxeye daisy, we found high numbers of larvae in oxeye daisy and just a few in ornamental Shasta daisies (Leucanthemum × superbum).
+In outdoor experiments in Switzerland, where we gave moths a choice of test plant species and oxeye daisy, we found high numbers of larvae in oxeye daisy and just a few in ornamental Shasta daisies (Leucanthemum × superbum) and creeping daisy (Mauranthemum paludosum).
 Impact experiments with potted plants showed that larval feeding reduces biomass and flowering of oxeye daisy, but has no impact on Shasta daisy.
-We plan to apply for permission to introduce it in collaboration with our partners in North America.
-In addition, we will also continue host-range tests with D. aeratana using non-target species native to Australia as well as additional species important for the horticultural industry in Australia.
+In 2021, we completed testing and, in collaboration with our partners in Canada and the US, we applied for permission to introduce it to North America.
+An application to release this species in Australia will be prepared by our collaborators in Australia.

 We started tests with the root-galling tephritid fly O. nebulosa in 2016.
 In no-choice tests (where the fly is exposed to only one test species or the target weed), galls were exclusively found on oxeye daisy and, to a much lesser extent, on four other species.
 These are positive results and we will, therefore, continue working with this insect.